slashdevops/idp-scim-sync/docs/Using-SSO.md

 | Groups | Name           |
 | Users  | Email          |

-Of course, you can change the `Groups and Users main attributes` but after that you will lose the `Permission sets` assigned to them, so __you should not change them__.
+Of course, you can change the `Groups and Users main attributes` but after that you will lose the `Permission sets` assigned to them, so __you should not change these__.

 __Again, Why?__